-George Augustine Hyde (1923), who led the first known church to openly minister to and with homosexuals in the U.S., attended a Roman Catholic seminary, though he left before achieving priestly ordination.
-He became a high school teacher in Atlanta, Georgia, where he met John Augustine Kazantks, a bishop in the Orthodox Church of Greece, who had been pushed out of his post and his homeland due to his revealing his homosexual orientation.
-Occasioned by the denial of communion to a group of gay and lesbian Catholics in a local parish, Hyde, with Kazantks' blessing, decided to form an independent Catholic congregation for addressing their needs.
+Returning to Atlanta, Hyde became a public high school teacher.
+During this time he met John Augustine Kazantks, a bishop in the Greek Orthodox Church, who had been cast out of his church position and left Greece after being accused of being homosexual.
+Hyde also spent time at Sacred Heart Church in downtown Atlanta where he soon developed what he calls “a rather unique outreach.”
+Upon learning from priests there that a young male parishioner had confessed to homosexual behavior, refused to admit that this was an “abomination” and, therefore, was being denied Communion, Hyde reacted.
+He organized a series of silent protests during Mass for several weeks.
 During the month of June, 1946, bi-weekly “informational and educational programs” were begun, conducted by both Kazantks and Hyde, designed to prepare those in quest for an ecclesiastical life outside the Roman and other “institutional churches."
 The first formal gathering of the new parish was held on July 1, 1946, the occasion being the ordination of Hyde to the priesthood at the hands of Bishop Kazantks.
 This gathering was held in a meeting room of the Winecoff Hotel in Atlanta.
 This particular meeting room, the rental of which was underwritten by the management of the Cotton Blossom Room, a gay bar in the same hotel, was to house the activities of the nascent congregation from June to December, 1946.
-In late November l946, the emerging congregation rented a large residence near the downtown business district for housing a chapel and living quarters for the local clergy.
+In late November 1946, the emerging congregation rented a large residence near the downtown business district for housing a chapel and living quarters for the local clergy.
 Educational and instructional classes continued to meet at the Winecoff Hotel until it was destroyed by fire on December 7, 1946.

-Archbishop Hyde retired for health reasons in l983 and was succeeded as Archbishop of the Orthodox Catholic Church of America by Bishop Alfred Laankenau of Indianapolis, Indiana.
-Hyde moved to Belleair, Florida, where he continues to reside.
-In l995, the Orthodox Catholic Church of America, under the headship of Lankenau, decided to ordain women.
+George Augustine Hyde, OCCA bishop of Washington-Atlanta in 1957 Archbishop Hyde retired for health reasons in 1983 and was succeeded as Archbishop of the Orthodox Catholic Church of America by Bishop Alfred Lankenau of Indianapolis, Indiana.
+In 1995, Lankenau and the Orthodox Catholic Church of America decided to ordain women.
 Hyde disapproved of the decision, and when subsequently approached by a small group of priests and members who also disapproved of female priests, he came out of retirement so as to address and serve their liturgical, sacramental, and spiritual needs.
-When it became apparent that Lankenau and his associates were not going to abandon the practice of ordaining women, Hyde and his constituency incorporated in the State of Florida as the Autocephalous Orthodox Catholic Church of America.
-In common usage they are known as the Orthodox Catholic Archdiocese and Metropolitanate of America, the territorial and jurisdictional name originally given by the Patriarch of the historic Syrian Orthodox Church of Antioch to the American Orthodox Catholic Church upon the consecration of its first bishop in l892.
+Hyde and his constituency incorporated in the State of Florida as the Autocephalous Orthodox Catholic Church of America.
+In common usage they are known as the Orthodox Catholic Archdiocese and Metropolitanate of America, the territorial and jurisdictional name originally given by the Patriarch of the historic Syrian Orthodox Church of Antioch to the American Orthodox Catholic Church upon the consecration of its first bishop in 1892.

 Hyde spent the last years of his life living in Belleair, Florida.
 He died on May 4, 2010.
-He was cremated and his ashes buried inthis family plot in Marietta, Georgia.
+He was cremated and his ashes buried in his family plot in Marietta, Georgia.